 You can also edit multiple (separate) images in ON1 HDR via Lightroom.
-Select the images you wish to work with in Lightroom's Library module and choose Edit in HDR Standalone 2021 from the Plug-In Extras submenu.
+Select the images you wish to work with in Lightroom's Library module and choose Edit in HDR 2022 from the Plug-In Extras submenu.
 The Export Options window will open with two batch options:

-Pause on First Photo: Use this option when you wish to apply the exact same editing operations to a group of photos.
+• Pause on First Photo: Use this option when you wish to apply the exact same editing operations to a group of photos.
 This option will open the first selected image inside HDR.
 There, perform any editing option you wish, including adding presets, retouching operations, cropping, masks, local adjustments and more.
-When you have finished w
+When you have finished with your edits, click Done.
+HDR will then apply all of the edits to each image in the group, and return you to Lightroom.